• The Fiery Foods and Barbecue Supersite

 Ingredients

-• 2 pounds freshly ground masa for tamales or 3 cups masa harina
+• 2 cups freshly ground masa for tamales or 3 cups masa harina

 • 1 1/2 teaspoons salt